hakansa00219/Screen2LMStudio/README.md

 * Language Model for studio

 You also need to start server in the LM studio with developer mode and make sure the LM Studio url and port is right.

-Make sure to enter the right path of Tesseract and model name in LM Studio.
+Also make sure to enter the path of Tesseract and model name in LM Studio.